 Year Nation-state Formation Conflicts 1945 The Bintang Tiga Malay-Chinese clashes lasting a month in 1945 during the interregnum after the surrender of the Japanese and before the arrival of the British.
-1948-60 The Emergency 1948-60 when the CPM was engaged in an anti-colonial guerrilla war against the British 1960/1961 Nov 1960 to Feb 1961: The use of violence and coercive laws including the ISA to break up the activities and to detain leaders of the Socialist Front (SF, made up of the Labour Party and the Parti Rakyat) who were suspected of ties with the banned CPM.
-1962 An armed uprising beginning from 1962 led by the North Kalimantan Communist Party which opposed the formation of Malaysia.
-1969 May 1969: The most severe of these Sino-Malay clashes was the 'May 13 1969 racial riots'.
-1969 Transition: Significantly, no major horizontal Sino-Malay clash resulting in

-1980 large numbers of deaths has occurred since 1969.
-1987 October: A mass crackdown on dissent codenamed 'Operation one fell swoop, 106 Malaysians - representatives of NGOs, unionists, opposition party leaders, educationists, church social activists, and even ordinary villagers - were detained under the ISA.
-1997/98 The regional financial crisis of 1997 and the sacking of Anwar Ibrahim as deputy prime minister in 1998 - struck.
-This was followed by a second round of political ferment 2008 Financial scandals, abuses of power, manipulations of racial and religious sentiments, etc came to the fore, and coincided with yet another financial crisis in the run-up to the 2008 polls.
+1948-1960 The Emergency (1948-1960), during which the CPM was engaged in an anti- colonial guerrilla war against the British.
+1960/1961 November 1960 to February 1961: The use of violence and coercive laws including the Internal Security Act (ISA) to break up the activities and to detain leaders of the Socialist Front (SF was made up of the Labour Party and the Parti Rakyat) who were suspected of ties with the banned Communist Party of Malaya (CPM).
+1962 An armed uprising began in 1962, led by the North Kalimantan Communist Party, which opposed the formation of Malaysia.
+1969 May 1969: The most severe of these Sino-Malay clashes was the 13 May 1969 racial riots.
+1969-1980 Transition: Significantly, no major horizontal Sino-Malay clash resulting in large numbers of deaths has occurred since 1969.
+1987 October: A mass crackdown on dissent codenamed "Operation Lalang".
+In one fell swoop, 106 Malaysians - representatives of NGOs, unionists, opposition party leaders, educationists, church social activists, and even ordinary villagers - were detained under the ISA.
+1997/1998 The regional financial crisis of 1997 and the sacking of Anwar Ibrahim as Deputy Prime Minister in 1998 - struck.
+This was followed by a second round of political ferment.
+2008 Financial scandals, abuses of power, manipulations of racial and religious sentiments, came to the fore, and coincided with yet another financial crisis in the run-up to the 2008 polls.